engin100/980/labs/lab-2b.md

 ## Schematic to PCB

 Later on, in lab 6 prelab, you will turn this schematic into a PCB!
-The instructions to do so can be found [here](/labs/lab-6-prelab).

 ## Submission